Justin Bieber & Ariana Grande’s Engagements Set Off A Conspiracy Theory: Their Manager Made Them

 Is Braun actually playing cupid and instructing his clients to get engaged in order to keep their names trending?
 Or are both couples just uber in love and eager to settle down?
 Even fans are backing away from the theory, with one telling Grande, “It was just a stan Twitter joke.”

-According to Grande, Braun is currently on holiday with his family.
+According to Grande, Braun is currently on vacation with his family.
 Hopefully he’s not checking Twitter right now.

 Advertisement